clinical-meteor/cookbook/cookbook/event-cycle.md

             Router.onAfterAction()

       // D:  templates will finalize
-      // we could also call this F, if we were doing things sequentially or imperatively
-      // but we call it C to represent the functional scope we're in Template.foo.destroyed
+      Template.foo.destroyed

-  // B:  and, eventually, the document will unload
+  // B:  and, eventually, the document will unload document.onunload
-  // we could also call this G, if we were doing things sequentially or imperatively
-  // but we call it B to represent the functional scope we're in document.onunload

 // there is no matching Meteor.shutdown()